 JMICC: A Role Model?

-As the director of JMICC explained to me during my visit, the center understands itself as a learning organization.
-It is willing to experiment and try out things to gradually improve the work of the center and its national and international outreach.
+As the director of JMICC explained to me during my visit, the centre understands itself as a learning organization.
+It is willing to experiment and try out things to gradually improve the work of the centre and its national and international outreach.
 Its contribution to regional maritime domain awareness and to capacity building in particular with its Eastern African neighbours can without a doubt be improved.

-Dr. Christian Bueger is currently Professor of International Relations at the University of Copenhagen.
+Dr. Christian Bueger is currently a Professor of International Relations at the University of Copenhagen.
 His research focuses on maritime security and blue economy, and his recent interests lie in Maritime Domain Awareness.
 This piece, previously published is being produced with permission.